amida-tech/orange-api/docs/src/patients.md

 Stop sharing the specified patient's data with a specified user.
 The current user will of course need write access to the patient.
 To stop sharing a patient with the _current_ user, see the convenience method `PUT /patients/:patientid`.

+If this is the last user whom the patient is shared with, then the patient and _all their data_ will be deleted, so take care.

 + Parameters
     + patientid (integer, required)